bespoken/bespoken-docs/unit-testing/guide.md

 If you run into issues with testing specific utterances, always keep in mind you can set the exact intent and slot values with the intent and slot properties.

 # Configuration
-Global configuration options for testing skills can be set in the file
+Global configuration options for testing skills can be set in the file.

 These options can include overriding Jest options, as well as setting skill testing specific ones.